grammophone/Gramma.LanguageModel/README.md

 ![Sentence, syllabic representation and handling](http://s27.postimg.org/kn7uwxdur/Sentence_and_syllabic_handling.png)

 This library also defines the contract for training sources for a language.
-As shown in the following diagram, all kinds of sources derive from `TrainingSource<T>`, where `T` is the type of item in the stream of straining data.
+As shown in the following diagram, all kinds of sources derive from `TrainingSource<T>`, where `T` is the type of item in the stream of training data.
 In this way, the `TaggedWordTrainingSource` as a `TrainingSource<TaggedWordForm>` and `SentenceTrainingSource` is a `TrainingSource<TaggedSentence>`.
 Training sources can be combined via `CompositeTrainingSource<T>` and automatically sliced by `NFoldTrainingSource<T>` to support n-fold validation.

 ![Training sources contract](http://s12.postimg.org/95bu0xgwt/Training_sources_contract.png)